sphinx-labs/sphinx/docs/ci-foundry-proposals.md

 ## 8. Production Deployments
 In this example we've configured the CI deployment process to deploy against test networks when merging to main.
 If you want to go straight to production, you can do so by switching out the `--testnets` flag for the `--mainnets` production.

-However, in practice you may want something different depending on your workflow.
+However, in practice, you may want something different depending on your workflow.
 For a more robust setup we recommend using a `develop` branch and triggering testnet deployments when merging to that branch.
-Then having a separate workflow that triggers deployments on production networks when you eventually do merge to main.
+We recommend using a separate workflow that triggers deployments on production networks when you eventually merge to main.